Introduction

 These differences do not necessarily mean that women have less capacity to build financial stability.
 However, they help explain why the perception of economic vulnerability may be more present in certain social contexts.

-In everyday life, this feeling appears in subtle ways.
+In daily financial life, this feeling can surface in subtle ways.
 Women with stable income, established careers, and structured financial planning may still report constant concern about the economic future.
 Changes in the labor market, technological transformations, or past economic crises may remain present as psychological references.

 This concern also influences important financial decisions.
 In contexts where the sense of security appears fragile, decisions such as investing, taking professional risks, or planning long-term financial goals may be evaluated with greater caution.